 The MIT Kavli Institute for Astrophysics and Space Research (MKI) offers students, faculty, and professional research staff opportunities to participate in a broadly based program of space-related research.
-For example, research programs are carried out in X-ray, radio, optical, and planetary astronomy, gravitational physics and space plasma physics, as well as space engineering.
-Areas of research include cosmology, black holes and neutron stars, and extrasolar planets, among other topics.
+For example, research programs are carried out in X-ray, radio, optical/infrared and planetary astronomy, gravitational physics and space plasma physics, as well as space engineering.
+Areas of research include cosmology, dark matter, the oldest stars, galaxies and intergalactic matter in the early universe, high-energy astrophysics, astrophysics in strong gravitational fields, extrasolar planets, and theoretical astrophysics, among other topics.

 The variety of scientific and technical problems that arise in these investigations affords numerous opportunities for graduate thesis research.
 In addition, there is major participation by undergraduate students in programs of theoretical studies, data analysis, and the development of new instruments.